What is the Ghostwriting Process?

 You want to give the ghostwriter your basic idea, plus perhaps an article or two on the topic, and then leave, not returning until the manuscript is complete.

-You do not want to do anything more than read the final manuscript to make sure you approve of what the ghost wrote.
+You don’t want to do anything more than read the final manuscript to make sure you approve of what the ghost wrote.

 The “I’ll Finish It When You’re Done” type

-You are interested in participating during the planning stages of the book, but not at all during the writing.
+You’re interested in participating during the planning stages of the book, but not during the writing phase.

-Once the manuscript is complete, however, you want to read everything carefully and make changes, add case studies or other small sections, suggest quotes or studies to include, and so on.
-You are definitely into tweaking the fully-written manuscript to make it your own.
+Once the manuscript is complete, however, you want to read it carefully and make small changes.
+Perhaps you’d like to add case studies or other small sections, suggest quotes or studies to include, and so on.
+You want to tweak the fully-written manuscript to make it your own.

 The “Let’s Work Together” type

-That said, you like the idea of talking with your ghostwriter on the phone or in person, typing or dictating brief passages on your own, and passing drafts of the chapters back and forth, correcting, adding, and deleting material with each pass.
+That said, you like the idea of talking with your ghostwriter virtually or in person, typing or dictating brief passages on your own, and passing drafts of the chapters back and forth, correcting, adding, and deleting material with each pass.

 The “Guide Me Through It” type